 DUE TO COVID-19 RESTRICTIONS WE MUST IMPLEMENT THE FOLLOWING:

 WE ARE CURRENTLY APPOINTMENT ONLY.
-USE THE APPOINTMENTS TAB FOR SCHEDULING.
+USE THE APPOINTMENTS TAB FOR DCHEDULING.

 WE ARE OPERATING AT AN EXTREMELY LIMITED CAPACITY.
 THIS APPOINTMENT IS NONREFUNDABLE AND CANNOT BE RESCHEDULED.